bessavagner/expense-tracker/README.md

    - Implementation of credit card and installment payment functionalities.
    - Creation of a REST API for integration with a modern frontend (e.g., React, Vue.js).

-## How to Use This Documentation

-This documentation describes the data models and managers of the project, providing details about fields, methods, and functionalities.
-Use it as a reference to understand the project structure and contribute to its development.

-- **Models**: Description of data models and their functionalities.
-- **Managers**: Custom methods for database queries and operations.
-- **Usage Examples**: Code examples for creating and manipulating data.

 For more details, refer to the specific sections in docs/\[app name\]